giantswarm/docs/README.md

 SWARM_CLUSTER_ID=cluster-01.giantswarm.io swarm start swarmdocs/content-master
 ```

-This will update the search index adn replace the first of the content servers.
+This will update the search index and replace the first of the content servers.

 3. Stop and start the `content-slave` component: